casper-ecosystem/cep-78-enhanced-nft/README.md

 1. `Ordinal`: NFTs minted in this modality are identified by a `u64` value.
 This value is determined by the number of NFTs minted by the contract at the time the NFT is minted.
 2. `Hash`: NFTs minted in this modality are identified by a base16 encoded representation of the blake2b hash of the metadata provided at the time of mint.

-Since the primary identifier in the `Hash` mode is derived by hashing over the metadata, making it a content addressed identifier, the metadata for the minted NFT cannot be updated after the mint.
+Since the primary identifier in the `Hash` mode is derived by hashing over the metadata, making it a content-addressed identifier, the metadata for the minted NFT cannot be updated after the mint.
 Attempting to install the contract with the `MetadataMutability` modality set to `Mutable` in the `Hash` identifier mode will raise an error.
 This modality is a required installation parameter and cannot be changed once the contract has been installed.
 It is passed in as a `u8` value to the `identifier_mode` runtime argument.